-Emotional Competencies Behaviors to Decrease Instructional and Preventative Strategies Individualized Strategies Avoiding participation (moving away, crying, aggression to avoid activity) Over or under reactions to the environment Provide sensory experiences that are calming Make adaptations that will support the activity Teach, practice, and model belly breathing.
-Create, teach, and practice a social script on how to tell someone you need help/a break/something Model telling the children that you are feeling over/underwhelmed, need help, or need something and how you resolve it Make a point to connect with the child one-on-one throughout the day (build trust and relationship) Keep the child and others safe during upset Remain calm and model calming techniques Ask the child what would help their body feel calm and give two positive choices if they need help (hug, breathing) Having frequent tantrums with difficulty calming down Be mindful of the environment and factors that may triggers for the tantrum.
-Explain different things to children; tell them what you are doing and why Help the child find a way out of the tantrum Look for physical signs that a tantrum is about to occur and teach them to the child so that they begin to notice the signs Use books, stories, and social scripts to teach emotions and calming strategies Role-play, model, and practice self-calming techniques Remove barriers or stressors from a situation and allow them to feel supported Build connection with the child, remind them that you will keep them safe Provide opportunities for brain breaks-whatever type of movement or sensory input is helpful for the child Create a calm space in the room and teach the child to go there and use calming techniques when they feel the tantrum coming Have the child help others do calming activities Resisting help or failing to accept help Provide visuals that break down tasks and show expectations Model and provide time to practice expectations (group and individual) and asking for/accepting help Read books, stories, and social scripts about needing, asking for, and accepting help (everyone needs help sometimes) Build relationship with the child (connection and safety)-consider that the child may have to do things for themselves at home and needs to learn to trust that someone will be there to provide help Acknowledge that the child would like to do it themselves Let them know you are right there if they need help Making negative statements about self and others Take a Closer Loop Model and practice making positive statements about self and others (make sure you are not modeling the negative) Read books, stories, and social scripts about how words can help or hurt and about self-image Make it a point to acknowledge kindness in your class Relationship building activities between the family, teachers, and children-class family If the child says something negative about someone else, ask them how that might make the other person feel.
-Follow with examples from books and social scripts describing kind words Make sure to counter the negative statement with something positive Have that child notice helpful/kind acts in the class (kindness recorder)
+Behaviors to Decrease Instructional and Preventative Strategies Individualized Strategies Avoiding participation (moving away, crying, aggression to avoid activity) Over or under reactions to the environment Provide sensory experiences that are calming Make adaptations that will support the activity Teach, practice and model belly breathing.
+Create, teach and practice a social script on how to tell someone you need help/a break/something.
+Model telling the children that you are feeling over/underwhelmed, need help or need something and how you resolve it.
+Make a point to connect with the child one-on-one throughout the day (build trust and relationship) Keep the child and others safe during upset Remain calm and model calming techniques Ask the child what would help their body feel calm and give two positive choices if they need help (hug, breathing) Having frequent periods of dysregulated emotions with difficulty calming down Be mindful of the environment and factors that may triggers for a period of dysregulation.
+Explain different things to children; tell them what you are doing and why.
+Help the child find a way out of the episode.
+Look for physical signs that an upset emotion is about to occur and teach the child to notice the signs Use books, stories, and social scripts to teach emotions and calming strategies.
+Role-play, model, and practice self-calming techniques.
+Remove barriers or stressors from a situation and allow the child to feel supported.
+Build connection with the child, remind them that you will keep them safe.
+Provide opportunities for brain breaks-whatever type of movement or sensory input is helpful for the child.
+Create a calm space in the room and teach the child to go there and use calming techniques when they feel the upset, angry or frightened emotion coming.
+Have the child help others do calming activities.
+Resisting help or failing to accept help Provide visuals that break down tasks and show expectations Model and provide time to practice expectations (group and individual) and asking for/accepting help Read books, stories and social scripts about needing, asking for and accepting help (everyone needs help sometimes) Build relationship with the child (connection and safety)-consider that the child may have to do things for themselves at home and needs to learn to trust that someone will be there to provide help.
+Acknowledge that the child would like to do it themselves.
+Let them know you are right there if they need help Making negative statements about self and others Model and practice making positive statements about self and others (make sure you are not modeling the negative).
+Read books, stories and social scripts about how words can help or hurt and about self-image.
+Make it a point to acknowledge kindness in your class.
+If the child says something negative about someone else, ask them how that might make the other persor feel.
+Follow with examples from books and social scripts describing kind words.
+Make sure to counter the negative statement with something positive Have that child notice helpful/kind acts in the class (kindness recorder).